Israel Beer Breweries

-Israel Beer Breweries Ltd (IBBL) is a brewery founded in 1992 in Ashkelon, Israel.
+International Beer Breweries Ltd (IBBL) is a brewery founded in 1992 in Ashkelon, Israel as Israel Beer Breweries.
+It is also known as Carlsberg Israel.

 History

 The company was founded in 1992.
 In 2004, IBBL was ranked the second largest company in Israel's beer and cider market, behind Tempo Beer Industries.
 On 2008-07-23, Carlsberg announced it sold its share of IBBL stock to CBC Group.